Uwharrie Mountains

 The Uwharrie Mountains (/juː'hwɑːri/) are an ancient mountain range in North Carolina spanning the counties of Randolph, Montgomery, Stanly, and Davidson.
 The range's foothills stretch into Cabarrus, Anson, Union, and Richmond counties.
 The Uwharrie Mountains are what remain of an ancient volcanic island arc that formed around 550 million years ago.
-Today, the range is isolated and a heavily eroded.
+Today, the range is isolated and heavily eroded, while still offering a vast biodiversity.
+The mountains hold an engaging history, with discoveries of gold and ancient Native American artifacts.

 Geology

 Origin, age, and scale of eruptions

-The Uwharrie Mountains are the ancient remains of a Neoproterozoic to early Paleozoic volcanic/sedimentary island arc that is apart of the larger Carolina terrane, a peri-Gondwanan arc microcontinent later accreted to eastern Laurentia (ancestral North America).
+The Uwharrie Mountains are the ancient remains of a Neoproterozoic to early Paleozoic volcanic/sedimentary island arc that is a part of the larger Carolina terrane, a peri-Gondwanan arc microcontinent later accreted to eastern Laurentia (ancestral North America).
 Within this terrane, the Uwharrie and adjacent ranges expose the Albemarle Group, which includes the Uwharrie, Tillery, and Cid formations, of the Carolina Slate Belt.
 This area is dominated by felsic metavolcanic rocks, with lesser amounts of meta-intermediate volcanic rocks, and metamorphosed mafic rocks (also known as greenstone and greenschist.).

 U–Pb zircon dating places Uwharrie volcanism in the Ediacaran (~570–550 million years ago).
 Additional research ages felsic flows and tuffs (rhyodacite to rhyolite) in the Uwharrie Formation at around 568 ± 6 and 558 ± 8 million years, with other research dating igneous rocks between ~586 ± 10 and 554 ± 15 million years.
 These short timeframes show short-lived, highly explosive island arc volcanic system.
 Within the Uwharrie Mountains, mapped welded tuffs and multi-kilometer-thick metavolcanic successions indicate repeated sub-Plinian to Plinian eruptions, with individual events most likely were VEI ~4–6 in size.
 However, the exact size is unknown due to erosion, time, and post-volcanic orogenies.
 (Note: The VEI (Volcanic Explosivity Index) relates eruptive bulk volume and column height to eruption size; these Uwharrie estimates follow standard criteria and are inferred from deposit thickness and lateral extent rather than direct observation.)